-The agile practice extreme programming is considered as the best practice to take benefits out of the programming cycle.
+The agile practice of extreme programming is considered as the best practice to take benefits out of the programming cycle.
 Extreme programming came into existence after the problems arose in the traditional software development cycle model.
-Its introduction was done just to focus on ‘simply get the job done’ and it was found effective for the development. extreme programming is tried and tested agile development practice; it puts maximum focus on customer interaction to know the exact requirement then only get into the development of the product.
+Its introduction was done just to focus on ‘simply get the job done, and it was found effective for the development. extreme programming is tried and tested agile development practice; it puts maximum focus on customer interaction to know the exact requirement then only get into the development of the product.

 The functioning of Agile Programming

 It divides the whole cycle processing into smaller or short cycles.
 During the development phase, or we can say the stage before delivery (can be the last stage also), the customer can make changes based on his requirement.
 It works in five phases-

 Extreme programming initiates the product development cycle by collecting the requirements from the user.
 The user denotes his ideas or requirements on the story card they want to see in the release time.
 Story card slots define the attribute to be added to the product.
 At the same phase, the team document record of practice, tools, and technology needed for the product development based on the user’s requirement.
 Finally, the technology needed for creating the new product is tested, and new possibilities are explored by creating a prototype of the system.
 It may take one week or a few months to complete the exploration phase; it totally depends on the programmer how familiar the program is to the technology.

 The collected data is then divided into small cycles to understand every bit of the user’s requirement.
 The data is prioritized for the first release of the product then development takes place.
 The estimation and schedule of efforts for the first release are calculated and then agreed on the release.
 The first release span is under two months.